kalbert312/better-github/README.md

 ## Features

-Optional PR File Tree
+- Optional PR File Tree
+- Optional Single File Diffing (experimental)
+- Optional auto-loading of large diffs
+- Adds a link to the PR header to jump to the bottom of the page where the merge button and PR status is.
+- Customizable Options

+## Screenshots

 ![GitHub PR Tree](assets/screenshot.png "GitHub Pull Request")

-Optional Single File Diffing (experimental)

-Optional auto-loading of large diffs

-Adds a link to the PR header to jump to the bottom of the page where the merge button and PR status is.

-Customizable Options

 ![Options](assets/screenshot_options.png "Options")

 ## Development